heitara/frontend-articles/README.md

 console.log(person.name)
 ```
-> In this example we created an object with one property.
-That's a key-value pair, name beign the key and 'John' the value.
+> In this example we created an object with two properties.
+They are both key-value pairs, name(or age) beign the key and 'John'(or 33) the value.
 We need to put comma(,) after each key-value pair, method etc.
  To get the value of the name(property) we need to call `person.name`.

-- **Object methods** -> When the value is function, the property becomes a mathod.
+- **Object methods** -> When the value is function, the property becomes a method.
 Typically, we use methods to describe the object behaviors:

 ```js
 const person = {